-It is essential that you create regular, valuable content for your blog, campaigns or separate pages.
+It is essential that you create regular, valuable content for your blog, campaigns, or separate pages.
 These are pieces of content that should be optimized for the keywords you’ve been researching.
-You can then spread that content about to your social media pages, directing users back toward your page in hopes that they make purchases, subscribe, and more.
+You can then spread that content to your social media pages, directing users back toward your page in hopes that they make purchases, subscribe, and more.

 6. KEEP UP ON ALGORITHM CHANGES

 You should develop a deep understanding of Google’s algorithm.
 You don’t have to know specifics about each ranking factor, but it helps to know the most important ones.
 Additionally, the algorithm changes regularly and some changes will harm your rankings if you don’t adjust.
-You might think that a change is a penalty to your account when in reality, you just need to make a small change.
+You might think that a change is a penalty to your account when, in reality, you just need to make a slight change.

-Getting people to link to your site is a key component of rising in search results.
+Getting people to link to your site is a key component of rising search results.
 When other sites link to you, search engines take that as a sign that you are a site which has valuable content.
 It’s almost like a vote in your favor whenever you get a backlink.
 You might have to reach out to other sites and offer to create content for their site and include a link in it.
 You might just be able to ask to have your content linked to because you feel it would fit well in another site.